laurentgoncalves/linto-web-client/README.md

 - startHotword()
 - stopHotword()
 - sendCommandText("blahblah") // Use chatbot pipeline
-- sendChatbotText("blahblah") // Publish text to linto (bypass transcribe)
+- sendWidgetText("blahblah") // Publish text to linto (bypass transcribe)
 - triggerAction(payload, skillName, eventName) // Publish payload to the desired skill/event
 - say("blahblah") // Use browser text to speech
 - ask("blahblah ?") // Uses browser text to speech and immediatly triggers hotword when audiosynthesis is complete